 Sleep is one of the foundations for resilience.

-This cleanup function strengthens and recharges your brain’s capacity for resilience, helping you adapt and change by building new connections which enhances your ability to regulate your emotions and behavior.
+This cleanup function strengthens and recharges your brain’s capacity for resilience, helping you adapt and change by building new connections, which enhances your ability to regulate your emotions and behavior.

-Sleep deprivation compromises your ability to focus, connect and make thoughtful decisions.
-Resilience requires energy and poor sleep depletes your energy reserves.
+Sleep deprivation compromises your ability to focus, connect, and make thoughtful decisions.
+Resilience requires energy, and poor sleep depletes your energy reserves.

-When you don’t get enough sleep, small day-to-day stressors like coping with work pressure or relationship hiccups can feel more overwhelming.
+When you don’t get enough sleep, minor day-to-day stressors like coping with work pressure or relationship hiccups can feel more overwhelming.
 Simply put, when you are physically exhausted, you have less capacity for resilience.

 How Sleep Makes You More Resilient